top of page

 1. Labour required to keep bulk material moving

-2. Halted/reduced production due to jammed equipment
+2. Halted/reduced production due to jammed product

-3. Degradation and damage to infrastructure and equipment
+3. Degradation of infrastructure and equipment

 4. Contamination issues resulting in rejected product